 Author: Ian Britz

-Cell Attributes are used to create dynamic formatting, validate input, and override certain properties of a cell.
-Cell Attributes are an important Kepion feature to understand as they're utilized in nearly every application.
-Furthermore, it's considered a best practice to add formatting through Cell Attributes whenever you need the formatting to dynamically affect your Dimensions Members as the Form changes.
+Cell Attributes are used to create dynamic formatting, validate inputs, and override certain properties of a cell.
+Cell Attributes are an important Kepion feature to understand because they're utilized in nearly every Application.
+Furthermore, it's best practice to use Cell Attributes whenever you need the formatting to dynamically affect your Dimensions Members as the Form changes.

 Add Cell Attributes

-The first tab in the window defines the scope.
-For example, if you select Account and then select Health Insurance, any cell that intersects with that Dimension Member will have your formatting applied to it.
-If you add on the FiscalYear attribute and the FY20 member, only cells intersecting the Health Insurance account, in Fiscal Year 2020, will be affected.
+The Scope tab enables you to define the Dimensions and Dimension Members that will be affected by the Cell Attribute.
+For example, if you select Account and then select Health Insurance, the formatting will be applied to any cell that intersects with that Dimension Member.
+If you add on the FiscalYear attribute and the FY21 Member, only cells intersecting the Health Insurance account, in Fiscal Year 2021, will be affected.

-Tip: The initial scope for the cell attribute is determined by which cells you selected when you added the cell attributes.
+Tip: The initial scope is determined by which cells you selected when you open the Cell Attributes window.
 To scope your attributes more quickly, start by selecting all the cells you want affected.

-In the ATTRIBUTES tab, you can override the cell input option here.
-For example, if you wanted a non-inputable Dimension Member to be inputable on one Form, you could override the option here by selecting Allow.
+In the Attributes tab, you can override the cell input option.
+For example, if you wanted a non-inputtable Dimension Member to be inputtable on only one Form, you could override the option by selecting Allow.
 You can also choose to hide aggregated values on a Form.
 This is useful for percentage accounts that don't have meaningful aggregations.

-In the VALIDATION tab, select the Validation checkbox in the bottom-left corner to enable this area.
-Here you can define conditions that will trigger warnings, errors, or prevent users from posting data if the values they entered are not allowed.
+In the Validation tab, select the Enable validations checkbox to configure this area.
+Here you can define conditions that will trigger warnings, errors, or prevent users from posting data.

-Use the FORMAT pane to modify the icon alignment, size, and position.
+Use the Validation Format tab to modify the icon alignment, size, and position.

-In the FORMAT tab of the Cell Attributes window, select the Enable formatting checkbox in the top-left to enable this area.
-You can format the cell(s) defined by the SCOPE any way you want.
-This definition will override what is defined in the Form.
+In the Format tab, select the Enable formatting checkbox to configure this area.
+You can format the cell(s) defined by the scope however you wish.
+This definition will override what's defined in the Form.

 Modify Cell Attributes

-To modify the Cell Attributes definition, right-click on any cells in the Form and choose Manage Cell Attributes.
+To modify the Cell Attributes definition, right-click any cell on the Form and select Manage Cell Attributes.

-In the pop-out window, you’ll find all the Cell Attributes that are defined in the Form.
-If there are multiple Cell Attributes defined for one cell, their priority is based on the order of the list.
-Use Move Up and Move Down to reorder the Cell Attributes.
-To modify a Cell Attribute, click Edit.
-To delete a Cell Attribute, click on the checkbox next to the Cell Attribute and select Remove.
+You’ll see all the Cell Attributes that are defined in the Form.
+If there are multiple Cell Attributes defined for one cell, their priority is based on list order.